Rachel Fox: Mind Body Coach

 If I was making a decision about a career move, it would be helpful to understand what aspects of the job I was considering will support me in expressing my top character strengths.

-It’s also important to know that we ALL have ALL 24 of the character strengths, the ones at the bottom of the list will likely only come into play when you are expressing one of the top strengths.
+It’s also important to know that we all have ALL 24 of the character strengths, the ones at the bottom of the list will likely only come into play when you are expressing one of the top strengths.

 For instance, perseverance is no. 24 on my character strengths report, but if I am working on supporting a client, (expressing my top strengths), perseverance becomes my greatest strength!